Billy Magnussen Biography

 On the big screen Billy would continue to diversify his resumé with minor and supporting roles in films such as the biographical drama Birth of the Dragon (2016), the indie dramedy Ingrid Goes West (2017), the dark comedy Game Night (2018), the comedy thriller The Oath (2018), and the psychological thriller Velvet Buzzsaw (2019).

 Most recently, Billy was seen in Disney’s live-action remake of Aladdin (2019), playing the role of Prince Anders, a potential suitor for Princess Jasmine.
-He also currently stars on the CBS All Access’ psychological thriller series Tell Me a Story (2018-2019).
+On television, he starred on the CBS All Access’ psychological thriller series Tell Me a Story (2018-2019).

-Outside of acting Billy is a musician and plays guitar for a band called Reserved for Rondee in New York City.
+Outside of acting, Billy is a musician and when he's not acting, finds time to play guitar for a band called Reserved for Rondee in New York City.
 He was formerly the bassist and contributing songwriter for another New York City Band rock band called The Dash.

 Billy is the eldest of three boys.